 Major: History Year of Graduation: 2013 As an investigator with FDA, I work to ensure the public health by conducting inspections of our domestic facilities and also protecting the port through import operations.
 Typical domestic assignments include inspections of food, medical device and drug companies and making sure they adhere to good manufacturing processes.
 Imports involves screening what comes into the country and conducting thorough examinations of containers at the port with other law enforcement agencies.

-Majors: Peace Studies & Political Science Year of Graduation: 2005 I serve as the nurse at a program for homeless youth ages 18-24 who are living with HIV.
+Majors: Peace Studies and Political Science Year of Graduation: 2005 I serve as the nurse at a program for homeless youth ages 18-24 who are living with HIV.
 I work with the young people to establish and maintain primary medical care, increase adherence with antiretroviral medication regimens, build skills to transition into the adult health care system as well as provide urgent care triage services to the clients.
-The day-to-day clinical components of my job inform my public health practice, including contributing to the planning of local HIV prevention and treatment services for youth.
-I collect, analyze and report on patients' medication adherence and HIV viral load to get a picture of how our work helps to improve the health of the clients as well as lowering HIV transmission risk in the community through reduced community viral load, which is a major goal of the local public health department.
+I also help support the primary health care needs of the youth by drawing routine labs, administering immunizations, and providing intensive health education, along with other services.
+A large part of my job includes public and community health responsibilities.
+I collaborate with public health department staff to report communicable diseases and assist with patient notification and treatment.